genius-systems/gameta/README.md

 # Gameta

-Gameta is a powerful CLI tool that helps you to manage [meta-repositories] or [metarepos].
+Gameta is a powerful CLI tool that helps you to manage [meta-repositories] or metarepos.
 It allows you to creates links to related repositories, make changes and sync them, and provides functionality to customise and apply other CLI commands to these repositories.